MiladKetabGhale/AI-Systems-Engineering/README.md

 # Data Science, Machine Learning Engineering, and Data Engineering Projects

-Welcome to my portfolio of projects, designed to demonstrate my skills in **machine learning engineering**, **data science**, **data engineering**, and elements of **data analysis**.
+Welcome to my portfolio of projects, designed to demonstrate my skills in **machine learning engineering**, **data science**, and elements of **data engineering**.
 This repository contains standalone projects, each showcasing a specific set of capabilities, methodologies, and tools.
 The projects highlight the ability to build end-to-end data pipelines, engineer scalable solutions for machine learning tasks, and solve complex analytical problems.

 ## Repository Structure